 From this "best" perspective, despite the uncertainties that exist in the estimation and forecast of future biological and environmental conditions processes, exceeding the red snapper recreational ACL would logically be expected to have an adverse effect on either or both the status of the resource and progress towards achieving the management goals.
 This, in turn, would be expected to have adverse economic effects.
-Assuming this is the case, it follows that overages should be avoided and, when they occur, an attempt should be made to minimize their effects.
-An overage payback is a reasonable tool to help minimize the adverse effects of an ACL overage.
-The intent of a payback would be to insure that the combined harvest over successive years does not exceed the combined ACLs for that period.
-This process keeps the stock's rebuilding more in line with the projections used to set the ACLs.
+Assuming this is the case, it follows that overages should be avoided and, when they occur, attempt should be made to minimize their effects.
+Overage payback is a reasonable tool to help minimize the adverse effects of ACL overage.
+The intent of a payback would be to insure that the combined harvest over successive years does not exceed the combined ACL for that period.

-The proposed alternatives for this action only consider "following year" paybacks (i.e., a payback in the year following a quota overage) and not multiple-year considerations (e.g., only impose a payback if the quota is exceeded in consecutive years or in at least two of the most recent three consecutive years).
+The proposed alternatives for this action only consider "following year" paybacks and not multiple-year considerations (e.g., only impose a payback if the quota is exceeded consecutive years or in at least two of the most recent three consecutive years).
 It is beyond the scope of this analysis to evaluate which approach is better given the uncertainties associated with stock assessments in general, forecasting stock recovery, harvest projection and monitoring, etc. Sizeable harvest overages of the red snapper recreational quota have routinely occurred in recent years without apparent disruption of stock recovery.
 However, because of the lengthy time required to conduct a stock assessment, the potential cumulative harm of successive overages, and the potential of compounded payback effects on an already severely restricted open season (i.e., successive overages in a fishery with a very short open season could jeopardize the ability to have any open season when AMs are applied), annual correction (payback) may be more prudent and effective in minimizing the potential adverse economic effects of overages than multi-year considerations.